SilenceZheng66/Carnival_Booking_System/README.md

     DB_PASSWORD=your pwd
    ```
    Remember you need to choose an available database.
-3. Run 'php artisan migrate' to create tables in your database.
+5. Run 'php artisan migrate' to create tables in your database.
-4. Run 'php artisan serve' to start this app.
+6. Run 'php artisan serve' to start this app.
+7. Maybe run 'php artisan key:generate' to generate your application encryption key first.
+8. Maybe run 'npm install&&npm run dev' to make the js and css resources work.
-5. You can customize the current date and the duration of the event in public/config/Conf.php
+9. You can customize the current date and the duration of the event in public/config/Conf.php
-6. Maybe run 'npm install&&npm run dev' to make the js and css resources work

 ## Group work
 1. 299922 worked on backend coding